docxology/mdkv/paper/mdkv_paper.md

 - Presence of `title`, `authors`, and at least one `primary` track
 - Track `path` begins with `tracks/`
 - `track_type` is one of the supported values
+- `track_id` is non‑empty and unique
+- `language` is either a BCP‑47 string or null

 The intentionally small rule set preserves extensibility while ensuring minimal integrity guarantees for downstream services.

+Implementation note: the reference validator currently checks for the presence of a track with id `primary`; this could be aligned to the type‑level requirement in future releases.

 ### 3.6 Round‑Trip Export Headers